“You should really stop doing it!”

-Added to that, you also have to invest in an excellent email marketing tool and a text messaging platform to make it easier for your volunteers to talk to the donors.
+Added to that, you also have to invest in an excellent communication tools to engage your donors.
+An email marketing tool, a call center software, and a text messaging platform make it easier for your volunteers to talk to the donors.

 Pic courtesy: DonorVoice, How nonprofits stop churn before it starts